Tkachenko-vitaliy/CmdLineParser/README.md

 add a sign of parameter name (flag);

-void BindParam(const char* paramName, [bool, int, double…] & paramValue);Bind parameter with appropriating variable.
+void BindParam(const char* paramName, [bool, int, double…] & paramValue);
+Bind parameter with appropriating variable.
 When parsing, corresponding parameter value will be converted to the assigned variable

 void BindParam(const char* paramName, [callback_...]  callbackFunction);
 Bind parameter with appropriating callback function.
 When parsing, corresponding parameter value will be passed to the assigned function.